nurfherder/dotvim/README.md

 This vim setup is designed to be used as an IDE for mainly ruby, python, and chef.

+Includes:

  * Syntastic - real time syntax checking
  * Fugititve - run Git in native vim style
+ * Configured to make white space made visible
+ * Has built-in syntax highlighting for many popular languages.

+Works well with:
- * Ack - a better grep for code
+ * [Ack][1] - a better grep for code
- * Exuberant CTags - navigate code by function
+ * [Exuberant CTags][2] - navigate code by function
- * White space made visible
- * Syntax highlighting

 I'm blatantly ripping off the style of managing Vim plugins using Pathogen and git submodules that is layed out in this VimCast: